jnguyen51596/CmpE-195A-testing-repository/README.txt

 - Mopen requires the use of MySQL and a WebServer such as Apache.

-- The easiest way to set up Mopen would be to install MySQL and XAMPP on the local machine, and turn on Apache on THE XAMPP control panel.
+- The easiest way to set up Mopen would be to install MySQL and XAMPP on the local machine.

 ===============================================================================

 Installing the Mopen Application
 --------------------------------

+1. Open the XAMPP control panel and turn on apache.

+2. Start a new MySQL connection and set username: root and password: root.

+3. Create a new database and call it: openlms.

-1. Import the provided SQL dump file (Mopen/MySQL dump files/openlms.sql) into the database.
+4. Import the provided SQL dump file (Mopen/MySQL dump files/openlms.sql) into openlms.

-2. Run Index.html (Mopen/index.html).
+5. Run index.html (Mopen/index.html).

-3. Register for an account.
+6. Register for an account.

 ===============================================================================